Eros and other Anomalous materials.

 But, experientially?

 The experience of submission is of merging with the soul of the world - or with my own soul?
 I'm not sure.
-My experience is that the loss of my sense of myself as an individual, was union with the sublime.
+My experience is that the loss of my sense of myself as an individual, is union with the sublime.
 Safety in restriction, safe contact with what terrifies...with that loss of self, no 'I'.

 As Manley Hall 1928 put it: